-The chart below represents visits by pollinators that were studied at one site.
+The chart opposite represents visits by pollinators that were studied at one site.
 Even this limited study shows that there is a great diversity of insect pollinators, and that honeybees are only a very small part of the picture.
 Many have different shaped mouthparts so are needed to pollinate different shaped flowers.

-Pie chart constructed using data from trancest recording of insect-plant visitation in an ancient hay meadow at Shelfranger, Dicks, Corbet & Pywell (2002) compartmentalisation in plant-insect flower visitor webs.
-J Animal Ecology 71,32-43.
+Pie chart constructed using data from transect recording of insect-plant visitation in an ancient hay meadow at Shelfranger, Norfolk by Lynn Dicks in 1999.

+Dicks, Corbet & Pywell (2002) compartmentalization in plant-insect flower visitor webs.

+J Animal Ecology 71, 32-43.

-IS IT ONLY ABOUT BEES?
+IS IT ONLY BEES?